taan41/Semester1Project/README.md

 # Semester 1 Project

 ## Overview
-This is Console Conquer, a turn-based RPG played using CLI.
-This project is a part of the curriculum for Semester 1 at VTCA.
+This is Console Conquer, a turn-based roguelike RPG played using CLI.
+It's the main project for first semester at VTCA.
 It aims to provide hands-on experience with the concepts and technologies covered during the semester.

 ## Documents
 - Words: https://1drv.ms/w/c/b9b1469107974ea4/EdN7wnfRdmdPlzYHh4bQ3JsB1EvAxW4TKNpUrIuZmq6Zlw?e=8XLRQi